ibericode/mailchimp-for-wordpress/readme.txt

 #### I'm getting an "HTTP Error" when trying to connect to Mailchimp

+the "HTTP Error" type is usually because of a firewall configuration issue or outdated software on your web server.

-If you're getting an `HTTP Error` after entering your API key, please contact your webhost and ask them if they have PHP CURL installed and updated to the latest version (7.58.x).
-Make sure requests to `https://api.mailchimp.com/` are allowed as well.
+Please contact your webhost and ask them to check the following:

+- Whether remote HTTP requests to `https://api.mailchimp.com` are allowed.
+- Whether cURL and the PHP-cURL extension are installed and updated to a recent version.

 #### How do I show a sign-up form in a pop-up?

 We recommend the [Boxzilla pop-up plugin](https://wordpress.org/plugins/boxzilla/) for this.
 You can use the form shortcode in your pop-up box to show a sign-up form.

+### How do I subscribe from my WooCommerce checkout form?

+You can use our WooCommerce integration for that.
+[How to subscribe to Mailchimp from the WooCommerce checkout form](https://www.mc4wp.com/kb/connect-woocommerce-store-mailchimp/).

+### How to connect my WooCommerce store with Mailchimp?

+You can find instructions for [connecting your WooCommerce store with Mailchimp](https://www.mc4wp.com/kb/connect-woocommerce-store-mailchimp/) on our website.

 #### My question is not listed